 These are therefore activities outside the company's value chain that avoid or reduce greenhouse gas emissions or eliminate and store them permanently.

 Neutralization is the final step to achieve net-zero.
-It consists of offsetting unavoidable emissions by capturing and permanently storing them, through natural solutions (e.g., reforestation) or technical solutions (carbon capture and storage technologies).
+It involves offsetting unavoidable emissions by capturing and permanently storing them through natural solutions ( eg. reforestation) or technical methods (carbon capture and storage).
+This permanent sequestration is a key part of Beyond Value Chain Mitigation (BVCM) and essential for neutralization.

-The report identifies four fundamental principles to guide companies in implementing BVCM:
+The fundamental principles to guide companies in implementing BVCM:

 ClimateSeed is a company committed to climate action, helping organizations take action both within their value chain and beyond.